muhendishanim06/muhendishanim06/README.md

   </a>

 - Hi 👋,I'm Aybüke
-- 💼 I'm a student at Fırat University
+- 💼 I'm a student at Fırat University & Netkent Akdeniz Research and Science University
-- 💬 Talk to me about software engineering
+- 💬 Talk to me about Software Engineering
+- 📫 aybuke7837@hotmail.com